About the Online MSW

 Do you need a course schedule that is flexible and can be done on your own time?

-The majority of our courses will be asynchronous, meaning that you will be able to participate, complete assignments, view lectures, and access other course materials at times that are convenient for you.
-However, there may be synchronous components to some of your classes, particularly your practice classes.
-These classes will require scheduled synchronous online class time where you will interact with the instructor and classmates at the same time.
+Given the majority of courses are asynchronous, you will be able to participate, complete assignments, view lectures, and access other course materials at times that are convenient for you.

 Founded in 1866 as the New Hampshire College of Agriculture and the Mechanic Arts, the University of New Hampshire was one of the early land-grant institutions established to serve the sons and daughters of farming and laboring families.
 Today UNH is not only a land-grant institution but also a designated sea- and space-grant University, and is among the top-tier research institutions nationally.
 The University is made up of dozens of academic departments, interdisciplinary institutes, and research centers that attract students and faculty from around the world.
 As state-of-the-art facilities are built to support academic growth, and new residence and dining halls are built to meet the growing popularity of campus life, the University continues to rest lightly on the Durham landscape.
 Some 13,000 students and hundreds of faculty and staff live and work amid the rolling hills and riverbeds of one of the most beautiful campuses in the nation.

 Maintaining Quality and Integrity of Social Work Education

 All online courses are designed by full-time faculty in the Department of Social Work.
 Additionally, full-time faculty share responsibility for teaching the core social work online courses and also provide guidance, mentorship, and oversight of all courses taught by faculty outside the Department to guarantee exceptional educational quality.
 Maintaining a personal connection to each and every student is a priority for our faculty.
 Doing so in an online environment presents challenges but also unique opportunities.
 We provide personal connections through use of technologies such as Skype and Blackboard Collaborate to provide advising and mentorship that is essential to becoming a professional social worker.